 So at the risk of being long winded and/or sappy, I’d like to say thank you to the life long friends who have supported me all these years, to my loyal customers, and to everyone who shares and encourages my work today.
 It means more than you know, I’m deeply grateful <3

-My first batch of peacock pins and barrettes was distributed at her wake.
-I asked her husband to give them to some of the women who had helped her most, but I suspect that I did not make enough to acknowledge the many people who stood by her.
+My first batch of peacock pins was distributed at her wake.
+I asked her husband to give them to some of the women who had helped her, but I suspect that I did not make enough to acknowledge all who stood by her.
 (On that note, if any of you happen to read this, and would like one of my peacock pins, just drop me a line.
 Tell me something about Mahala so that I know that you’re legit, and send me your mailing address.
 I will gladly send you a pin.).
-Since that time, I have worked to honor her memory by donating a portion of every peacock sale to the Seattle Cancer Care Alliance or the Fred Hutchinson Cancer Research Center.
+Since that time, I have worked to honor her memory by donating a portion of every peacock sale to the Seattle Cancer Care Alliance the Fred Hutchinson Cancer Research Center and other cancer orgs.

 She’s been on my mind lately — maybe because its around the time that I usually make my annual donation, or maybe it’s because life in our new home brings up many questions about dogs, horses and gardening.
-These topics were among her (many!) areas of expertise, and I really wish that I could pick her brain.
-These things make me miss her, and remind me that I was fortunate to know her.
+These topics were among her (many) areas of expertise, and I just wish that I could pick her brain.
+It makes me miss her, and remind me that I was fortunate to know her.

 This series about handmade holiday gifts has been a lot of fun to write.
 I really like being able to promote other independent artists, and it’s been so nice to hear from others with similar ideals.
 I actually have three more posts drafted for this series, but I think I am going to stop early.
 Not because anyone offended me, or anything silly like that.
 It’s just that between holiday planning and orders and year end business tasks, I’m very pressed for time.